Geometric QCD II: The Confining Twistor String and Meson Spectrum: Twistor Holography and the Rigid Twistor String

 In contrast, our bulk functional is \textit{not} topological.
 While it is determined by the boundary data, its value depends explicitly on the unique analytic continuation of the holomorphic twistors into the disk.
 In this sense, our framework is closer in spirit to Penrose's \textbf{Non-Linear Graviton} construction than to topological string theory.
 In the Non-Linear Graviton, the curved geometry of the bulk spacetime is encoded by the global complex structure of twistor space, which arises as the unique holomorphic extension compatible with boundary (patching) data.
 Similarly, our action represents the geometric energy (akin to a Kähler potential) of the specific holomorphic disk filling the boundary loop.
 This non-topological dependence is essential: it encodes the geometric rigidity of the minimal surface, leading to the emergence of the area law and confinement in the rigid twistor string.

 Because the path integral over the twistor target space is highly oscillatory, one might assume that extracting the physical spectrum requires massive stochastic lattice simulations.
-However, by analyzing the holomorphic structure of the effective action, we find that the discrete mass spectrum can be extracted exactly and analytically.
-Planar QCD ceases to be a theory of stochastic quantum fluctuations; it is a theory of pure classical complex geometry.
+However, by analyzing the holomorphic structure of the effective action, we find that the discrete mass spectrum can be extracted analytically.
+Our solution to Planar QCD is not a theory of quantum fluctuations in any space-time dimensions; it is a problem of classical geometry.